mauno-j-ronkko/sharkC64/docs/ide/homescreen.md

 - [setting the home folder for the project](setting-home.md)
 - [setting the runner command for running a built module](running.md)
 - showing help with the default browser (opens this page)
-- quiting the sharkC64 program
+- quiting the sharkC64 IDE

 You can select an action by using the arrow keys and the enter key, or by clicking it with a mouse.